BBC under pressure over Diana interview after princes launch scathing attack

 DOING NOTHING NOT AN OPTION

-Britain’s justice minister Robert Buckland warned that “doing nothing” about the governance of the BBC was not an option in light of the inquiry by former UK Supreme Court judge John Dyson.
+Britain’s justice minister, Robert Buckland, said “doing nothing” was not an option in light of the inquiry by former UK Supreme Court judge John Dyson.

-“We will now reflect on Lord Dyson’s thorough report and consider whether further governance reforms at the BBC are needed in the mid-term Charter review,” media minister Oliver Dowden said on Twitter.

-A review of the BBC’s royal charter, which sets the 98-year-old broadcaster’s mission, is due in 2022 before it needs to be renewed in 2027.
+Media minister Oliver Dowden said they would consider whether further reforms were needed during a review of the BBC’s royal charter, which sets the 98-year-old broadcaster’s mission, due in 2022 before it needs to be renewed in 2027.

+“I am obviously concerned by the findings of Lord Dyson’s report,” Prime Minister Boris Johnson told broadcasters.

+“I can only imagine the feelings of the Royal Family and I hope very much that the BBC will be taking every possible step to make sure that nothing like this ever happens again.”

-Some in Boris Johnson’s Conservative government, including the prime minister himself, have voiced scepticism about its funding model - a licence fee levied on all households with a TV - while many accuse it of being politically biased.
+Some in his Conservative government, including Johnson himself, have voiced scepticism about the BBC’s funding model - a licence fee levied on all households with a TV - while many accuse it of being politically biased.

 “There’s got to be a serious governance structural change inside the BBC,” former BBC chairman Michael Grade told BBC radio.